cwcontur/Contursi-Firmware/README.md

   [Teensy 4.1](https://www.pjrc.com/store/teensy41.html)|ARM® Cortex-M7|
   Linux Native|x86/ARM/etc.|Raspberry Pi

-## Contributors

-Marlin is constantly improving thanks to a huge number of contributors from all over the world bringing their specialties and talents.
-Huge thanks are due to [all the contributors](https://github.com/MarlinFirmware/Marlin/graphs/contributors) who regularly patch up bugs, help direct traffic, and basically keep Marlin from falling apart.
-Marlin's continued existence would not be possible without them.

 ## Administration

 Regular users can open and close their own issues, but only the administrators can do project-related things like add labels, merge changes, set milestones, and kick trolls.
 The current Marlin admin team consists of: